Brothersoft-bro/Code-Scanner/README.md

 - Swift 5

 ## Installation
-- clone this repository and run the application
+- clone or download this repository and run the application

 ## Features
 - Generate QR Code from the entered text (works from simulator or from real device)